guides

 The billing flow in a managed salon needs to handle more than basic card-or-cash: itemised multi-service bills, percentage or fixed discounts, tax handling, split payment methods, and instant receipts.
 The system should also link billing to inventory so stock counts stay accurate without a separate process.

 DoTheBeauty's billing covers all of this — multiple line items, discount types, tax configuration, cash/card/bank transfer/Stripe, and automatic inventory deduction on finalisation.
 Card payments use Stripe Connect with your own Stripe account directly, so funds settle into your account rather than waiting on a platform release cycle.
+For salons that also sell products at the counter, the salon POS software guide covers checkout, reconciliation, and what to look for in an integrated till system.

 Operational visibility: understanding the business